 Calcium and boron deficiencies are suspected as the main reasons for cork spot development.
 The flesh and peels of honeycrisp apples have less calcium than some other varieties, so keeping up with the calcium sprays is essential for managing cork spot.
 Calcium moves very slowly into the tissue, so more water and good coverage are essential for better uptake.

-The recommended application rate is about 4 pounds of calcium chloride dissolved in 400 gallons or more of water per acre.
+The recommended application rate is about 1.5-2 pounds of calcium chloride dissolved in 400 gallons or more of water per acre.
 Begin applying calcium in the first cover spray.
+Apply this spray to runoff.